MemeticsX/RLT/README.md

 The lists in the configuration files are used primarily to prevent loot table assignments that block game progress, such as assigning blaze rods to drop from an End chest when blaze rods are needed to gain access to the End in the first place.
 The config lists also allow the exclusion of certain loot tables from random assignments, such as table assignments that would make the game too frustrating to play.
 For instance, if blaze rods only dropped from certain infested blocks, it might take a frustratingly long time of random digging before locating those blocks in the hope that blaze rods could be obtained from them.

 **The [bottlenecks.config](bottlenecks.config) file** holds the list of loot tables for loot that is needed for progression.
 By default, it contains blaze.json and enderman.json, since ender pearls and blaze powder are needed to help locate strongholds and activate the End portals to allow passage to the End.
-Technically, ender pearls can also be found from Piglin bartering (as of Minecraft 1.16), so ender pearls could still be found even if Enderman drops are not available, but if both of those bottlenecks get assigned to drop from objects or entities exclusive to the End, progress will still be impossible.
+Technically, Ender pearls also can be obtained through Piglin bartering (as of Minecraft 1.16), so Ender pearls most likely could still be found even if Enderman drops are not available, but if both of those bottlenecks get assigned to drop from objects or entities exclusive to the End, game progression to the End still will be highly unlikely if not impossible.
 (For a more cautious configuration, piglin_bartering.json could also be added to the bottlenecks.config list.)

-**The [blockers.config](blockers.config) file** holds the list of loot tables that RLT will avoid assigning the drops from tables listed in bottlenecks.config.
+**The [blockers.config](blockers.config) file** holds the list of loot tables to which RLT will avoid assigning the drops from tables listed in bottlenecks.config.
 This way, the important bottlenecks drops will not be overly difficult if not impossible to find.
-Probably nobody wants to dig around all over the world at random to try to locate an infested diorite vein in the hope that maybe it will drop an ender pearl or two, and no one wants the starting bonus chest to be the only place where one can find a blaze rod.
-We might still want those items' drops to be assigned elsewhere, but we don't want those to be the only droppers of important resources.
+Probably nobody wants to dig around all over the world at random to try to locate an infested diorite vein in the hope that maybe it will drop an Ender pearl or two, and no one wants the starting bonus chest to be the only place where one can find a blaze rod.
+We might still want the blocker tables' drops to be assigned elsewhere, but we don't want those to be the only droppers of important resources.
 So the blockers tables are withheld from the assignment pool until the bottlenecks tables have been assigned to non-blockers from the general (non-blocker, non-excluded) unassigned tables list; then the blockers are added to the general assignment list for random assignment with the rest of the pool.

 **The [exclusions.config](exclusions.config) file** holds the list of loot tables that will not be altered; the tables in this list will remain unrandomized.
 This list contains:

-- showstoppers: things that won't drop anything, potentially preventing important resources from dropping, since they're not implemented (in the case of certain entities like Giant and Zombie Horse as well as tables for future objects and entities that have not yet been implemented (and therefore are empty currently); and
+- Showstoppers: Things that won't drop anything, preventing potentially important resources from dropping, either because they're not implemented in the game (as with certain entities like Giant and Zombie Horse) or because the Minecraft code prevents them programmatically from producing drops;
+- Not yet implemented: Tables for objects and entities that are planned for a future release of Minecraft but that have not been implemented in the current release of the game (and therefore will never drop any loot assigned to be dropped from them); and
-- killjoys (a.k.a. frustrators): tables which, if included in the randomized loot (either as droppers or to have their loot dropped by something else), would make the game significantly less fun.
+- Killjoys (a.k.a. frustrators): Tables which, if included in the randomized loot (either as droppers or to have their loot dropped by something else), would make the game significantly less fun.
 The items on this list are less problematic for game progression and are more a matter of taste.

 ### Recommended Configuration